AdamMcquiff/willowbrook-wp/README.md

 1. Go to `wp-content/themes` and change the name of `wp_theme` to a name of your choice.
 2. Run `npm install` from the CLI
-3. Open `gulpfile.js` and add your new theme directory and localhost URL in the `project` and `url` variables
+3. Open `gulpfile.js` and add your WordPress directory to the `URL` variable
 4. Run `gulp watch` from your CLI, this will start `BrowserSync` and start watching your files for changes.
 5. 'Find and Replace': `[WEBSITE NAME]`, `[WEBSITE URL]`, `[WEBSITE DESCRIPTION]`, `[THEME SLUG]` and `theme_slug` as appropriate.
 6. You can now start editing the theme within the `wp_theme` directory.